Skip to content

 271. Laws Whiskey House Bonded Bourbon and Rye

-Sam & James from Law's Whiskey House (Denver) pour their 8-year bonded Four Grain Bourbon and 7-year bonded San Luis Valley Rye.
+Sam & James from Law's Whiskey House bring a Denver-distilled 8-year Four Grain Bourbon and 7-year San Luis Valley Rye — both bottled in bond — to the tasting mat.

 The Bourbon Road Media Player